What kind of printing service is Resolve Photo?

 Can you ship prints to me and/or my customers?

 Certainly, we will make shipping arrangements based on your needs.
 We send work out of town, nationally or internationally.
 Ask us for details and we’ll advise on the options available.
-It should be noted that we’re not primarily an “online” printing service, so our packaging and shipping options currently are somewhat limited.
+It should be noted that we’re not primarily an “online” printing service, so our packaging and shipping options may not be fully in-line with your needs.

 Note that the packaging materials we use will protect the pieces we ship based on our experience.
 However they may be based on recycled materials from other packaging, off-cuts from larger pieces, etc. If you’re shipping work to your own customers you may need to provide your own packaging to ensure it meets your particular needs.